 Putting careful thought and attention into your gift can show your family that you are excited to be a member of their household and look forward to connecting with them during your stay.

-Don’t forget: investing time to build a positive relationship with your host family not only helps with your connection to the local culture but you’ll also make leaps and bounds in your language learning during your time abroad.
+Don’t forget: investing time to build a positive relationship with your host family not only helps with your connection to the local culture, but you’ll also make leaps and bounds in your language learning during your time abroad.

 Read on to find some tips and advice on choosing the best gift to bring your host family!

-Why to stay with a homestay family
+Why stay with a homestay family

-Hopefully at this point, you have already chosen to live with a homestay family during your time abroad.
+Hopefully, at this point, you have already chosen to live with a homestay family during your time abroad.

 The majority of Spanish Studies Abroad students stay with homestay families.
-They give you the unique insight into a foreign culture by allowing you to become part of a family.
+They give you a unique insight into a foreign culture by allowing you to become part of a family.
 It’s the best way to practice your Spanish!